 All the embellishments are amazing.
 Typically the only thing holding you back is confidence.
 You feel like you “can’t pull off the [fill in the blank] boot trend.”
 Animal print, studded, western, etc.

 YES YOU CAN.
 DO IT.

 Help me style different kinds of ankle boots!

-I’ve got you covered!
-A brand new episode of GET DRESSED WITH MERRICK is coming this week, and I’m talking all about ankle boots and how to wear them!
-I share them on my Instagram stories (find me on instagram HERE – @Merricksart), so make sure you’re following along so you don’t miss it.
+But I’m excited to tell you that a brand new episode of GET DRESSED WITH MERRICK is coming this week, and I’m talking all about ankle boots and how to wear them!

 Make sure you’re following along on instagram HERE – @Merricksart so you see it!